-Class teachers will be on the door in the morning and afternoon, if you have any questions please do come and see us.
-We are a big team who all work together to ensure all the Reception children are happy, engaged, supported and challenged.
+Class teachers will be on the door every morning and afternoon, if you have any questions please do come and see us.

 We follow the Early Years Foundation Stage (EYFS) Curriculum.
 The EYFS curriculum is taught through seven areas of learning, three are known as the Prime areas and the remaining four as Specific areas.

 Understanding the World;